antonyodamiano/antonyodamiano/README.md

 - ⚡ Fun fact: ...
 -->

-Hello everyone, I'm *Antonio* but you can call me *Anthony*.Class 98, graduated at *Università degli Studi ROMA TRE* and I'm about to graduate with an *Artificial Intelligence MSc* at the University of *Bologna*.
+Hello everyone, I'm *Antonio* but you can call me *Anthony*.
+Class 98, graduated at *Università degli Studi ROMA TRE* and I'm about to graduate with an *Artificial Intelligence MSc* at the University of *Bologna*.